Social Media Management – Can You Afford To Switch Off?

 Analysis within each channel

-Now you can also view some great analytics within the platform or app of each social media channel.
+Now you can also view some great analytics on the platform or app of each social media channel.

 Facebook, Twitter and Instagram all report on engagement levels of your posts, your follower growth and all of these can also help you to determine the best posting times for your audience.